WP-Cassify/wp-cassify-develop/wp-cassify/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Log debug/info messages only if debug mode is enabled in plugin settings or if WP_DEBUG is enabled.
+Fix some logs.

 = 2.4.0 =
 * Fix : let 'name of the service validate servlet' be customized
 * Feat(security): validate CAS service URL with host allowlist and backward-compatible monitor mode